-Mike Wormington, Associate Professor of Biology.
-My hometown is Overland Park, Kansas, and I attended the University of Kansas (Go Jayhawks!) where I earned my BA with Honors in Biology and my PhD in Biochemistry.
+Mike Wormington, Associate Professor of Biology and National Academies Education Fellow in the Life Sciences.
+My hometown is Overland Park, Kansas, and I attended the University of Kansas (Rock Chalk Jayhawks!) where I earned my BA with Honors in Biology and my PhD in Biochemistry.
 I was an NIH Postdoctoral fellow at the Carnegie Institution for Science, Dept. of Embryology, in Baltimore, MD.
-I joined the UVa Biology faculty in 1989.
+I joined the UVa Biology faculty in 1989 and have taught our BIOL 3000 Cell Biology core class since 1992 and this USEM since 1998.
+I also teach an advanced cellular mechanisms course that uses a case study approach to investigate the cellular processes underlying diverse diseases and their associated molecular components that may serve as new therapeutic targets.
 My longstanding research interest is the regulation of gene expression during oogenesis and embryogenesis and the interplay between genetic and metabolic reprogramming.
-When I'm not in the lab or teaching, I spend my time with my wife Susan, who's the Art Director at UVa's Darden School of Business.
-Our two daughters and sons-in-law and our 3 year old granddaughter Sophie keeps us busy.
+When I'm not in the lab or teaching, I spend my time with my wife Susan, who is the Art Director at UVa's Darden School of Business.
+We also enjoy being with our two daughters and sons-in-law and our two grandchildren (#3 scheduled to arrive in September!).
 I'm also a search and rescue, disaster relief mission pilot and director of operations for the Virginia wing of the US Civil Air Patrol which is the civilian auxiliary of the United States Air Force.

-Office: PLSB 206 Phone: 982-5803 email: ww2t@virginia.edu Office Hours: By appointment
+Office: PLSB 206 Phone: 982-5803 email: ww2t@virginia.edu Office Hours: By appointment.
+Just email or let me know in person you'd like to chat & we can set up a meeting.